joao99sb/Logbook/NES/cpu/CPU.md

-  2. Register Transfers
+  2. Register Transfers<br>
   The contents of the X and Y registers can be moved to or from the accumulator, setting the negative (N) and zero (Z) flags as appropriate.

   - TAX

     transfer accumulator to X

     This instruction takes the value from accumulator A and trans­ fers or loads it into the index register X without disturbing the content of the accumulator A.

     TAX only affects the index register X, does not affect the carry or overflow flags.
 The N flag is set if the resultant value in the index register X has bit 7 on, otherwise N is reset.
 The Z bit is set if the content of the register X is 0 as aresult of theopera­ tion, otherwise it is reset.

   - TAY

     transfer accumulator to Y

     This instruction moves the value of the accumulator into index register Y without affecting the accumulator.

     TAY instruction only affects the Y register and does not affect either the carry or overflow flags.
 If the index register Y has bit 7 on, then N is set, otherwise it is reset.
 If the content of the index register Y equals 0 as a result of the operation, Z is set on, otherwise it is reset.

   - TXA

     transfer X to accumulator

     This instruction moves the value that is in the index register X to the accumulator A without disturbing the content of the index register X.

     TXA does not affect any register other than the accumula­tor and does not affect the carry or overflow flag.
 If the result in A has bit 7 on, then the N flag is set, otherwise it is reset.
 If the resultant value in the accumulator is 0, then the Z flag is set, other­ wise it is reset.

   - TYA

     transfer Y to accumulator

     This instruction moves the value that is in the index register Y to accumulator A without disturbing the content of the register Y.

     TYA does not affect any other register other than the accumula­ tor and does not affect the carry or overflow flag.
 If the result in the accumulator A has bit 7 on, the N flag is set, otherwise it is reset.
 If the resultant value in the accumulator A is 0, then the Z flag is set, otherwise it is reset.

   ## Stack Instructions